 For the transparent negotiation to succeed, the ssl must have been initialized to client or server mode.
 This is being done by calling SSL_set_connect_state(3) or SSL_set_accept_state() before the first call to a write function.

-If the underlying BIO is blocking, the write functions will only return, once the write operation has been finished or an error occurred, except when a renegotiation take place, in which case a SSL_ERROR_WANT_READ may occur.
-This behaviour can be controlled with the SSL_MODE_AUTO_RETRY flag of the SSL_CTX_set_mode(3) call.
+If the underlying BIO is blocking, the write functions will only return, once the write operation has been finished or an error occurred.

 If the underlying BIO is non-blocking the write functions will also return when the underlying BIO could not satisfy the needs of the function to continue the operation.
 In this case a call to SSL_get_error(3) with the return value of the write function will yield SSL_ERROR_WANT_READ or SSL_ERROR_WANT_WRITE.
 As at any time a re-negotiation is possible, a call to a write function can also cause read operations!
 The calling process then must repeat the call after taking appropriate action to satisfy the needs of the write function.
 The action depends on the underlying BIO.
 When using a non-blocking socket, nothing is to be done, but select() can be used to check for the required condition.
 When using a buffering BIO, like a BIO pair, data must be written into or retrieved out of the BIO before being able to continue.